uppsala-makerspace/laser_cutter_guide/docs/steps/start_ventilation.md

-Now the ventilation timer is on and you will a blue LED light up.
+Now the ventilation timer is on and you will see a blue LED light up.